Leo F. Fay, PhD, Associate Professor Emeritus of Sociology,

 Although judges are allowed to go above or below the guidelines in special cases, there are strict requirements that must be met before they can do so.
 As a result, the majority of federal court defendants are sentenced according to the guidelines, including defendants who plead guilty pursuant to a plea bargain.

 Nevertheless, there are still wide disparities in the sentences given to similar defendants for similar crimes.
 These disparities are usually because:

 (1) the defense attorney is not familiar with the guidelines or has not taken the time to study them as they apply to the specific case, or

 (2) the U.S. Attorney has asked the court to sentence a defendant to less than the normal term, usually in return for cooperation.

 This book is intended to give you an understanding of sentencing practices in the federal courts as they exist today, as well as other valuable information that will be very useful to lawyers practicing in the federal system and to defendants charged under federal laws.

-The Guidelines as written have changed very little in the 25 years since their inception.
-However, on January 12, 2005, the Supreme Court issued its decision in the Booker/Fanfan case, and that decision has significantly changed the practical import of the Guidelines.
-The Booker/Fanfan decision, while allowing the Guidelines to continue as law, has substantively reinterpreted the weight they have
+The Guidelines as written have changed very little in the 33 years since their inception.
+However, on January 12, 2005, the Supreme Court issued its decision in the Booker case, and that decision significantly changed the practical import of the Guidelines.
+The Booker decision, while allowing the Guidelines to continue as law, substantively reinterpreted the weight they have

 Anyone who has seen the US Federal Sentencing Guidelines Manual will know how huge and complex these legal guidelines are.
-The most impressive and unique aspect of Busted by The Feds is the series of more than 30 charts and tables summarizing these guidelines.
+One of the most impressive and unique aspects of Busted by The Feds is the series of more than 30 charts and tables summarizing these guidelines.